EM3X/PictureJoin/README.md

 # PictureJoin
-small tool to join two pictures i one
+small tool to join two pictures in one